Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 While this feature is GA, do note that we currently do not provide normal semantic versioning compatibility guarantees on the keyring feature's APIs in that Kong may make a breaking change to the feature in a minor version.
-Also note that mis-management of keyring data may result in irrecoverable data loss.
+Also note that mismanagement of keyring data may result in irrecoverable data loss.

 ### keyring_enabled
 {:.badge .enterprise}

-When enabled, Kong will encrypt sensitive field values before writing them to the database, and subsuquently decrypt them when retrieving data for the Admin API, Developer Portal, or proxy business logic.
+When enabled, Kong will encrypt sensitive field values before writing them to the database, and subsequently decrypt them when retrieving data for the Admin API, Developer Portal, or proxy business logic.
 Symmetric encryption keys are managed based on the strategy defined below.